restrepo/rest-api-doc/README.md

 ## Preamble

-The Crossref REST API is one of [a variety of tools and APIs](https://www.crossref.org/services/metadata-delivery/) that allow anybody to search and reuse our members' metadata in sophisticated ways.
+The Colav REST API is one of [a variety of tools and APIs](https://colav.github.io/) that allow anybody to search and reuse our members' metadata in sophisticated ways.

+## OLD Crossref documenation from here

 ## Meta